REFER A PATIENT

 physical therapy for stroke patients

-Physical therapy works alongside occupational therapy and speech therapy to help stroke patients recover.
+Physical therapy for stroke patients works alongside occupational and speech therapies to help with recovery.
 Depending on the patient’s post-stroke symptoms, some or all of these therapies may be needed.
-In this article, we’ll take a detailed look at the process of physical therapy for stroke patients, and examine some of the benefits that can result from stroke rehab
+In this article, we’ll take a detailed look at the process of physical therapy for stroke patients, and examine some of the benefits that can result from stroke rehab.

 Common Physical Symptoms After Stroke